Kryptortio/SDAtom-WebUi-us/README.md

 	```
 *Feel free to share more in the discussions tab (note that scripts has some security risks so some care should be taken when adding scripts)*

+# Known issues

+Since version 1.6.0 of [the web ui](https://github.com/AUTOMATIC1111/stable-diffusion-webui/), restore face and tiling options are now hidden by default.
+This will cause the script to complain but besides those not working the rest should work fine.
+To restore those two options go to `Settings > User interface > Options in main UI - txt2img` there you can add them back by typing `tiling` and `face_restoration`.
+After adding the two of them to both txt2img and img2img save and reload the UI.

 # Troubleshooting